 Occupational Science and Occupational Therapy

-Occupational Therapy is a health care profession aimed at improving performance, preventing illness and disability, and promoting adaptation to life changes.
-In this interdisciplinary field, occupational therapists help all people, those with and without disabilities, to live healthier, happier and more productive lives.
-But with demand for health care services anticipated to be strong through the next decade, occupational therapy is also a secure career choice.
-In fact, the profession of Occupational Therapy has recently been named one of the:
+Occupational therapy is a health care profession aimed at improving performance, preventing illness and disability and promoting adaptation to life changes.
+In this interdisciplinary field, occupational therapists help all people—those with and without disabilities—to realize healthier, happier and more productive lives.
+With demand for health care services anticipated to be strong throughout this decade, occupational therapy is also a secure career choice.
+In fact, the profession of occupational therapy has recently been named the: